 Really, there is no limits as to how a board like this can be used or decorated – you can go simple or more elaborate but either way you will find the children enjoy it…

-Now, go and check out all the ways you can make puppets from this NAEYC Teaching Young Children article!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Now, go and check out all the ways you can make puppets from this NAEYC Teaching Young Children article!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Instagram

 Subscribe to receive the latest Teach Preschool blog posts by email...